pundit-community/pundit.js/readme.md

 Similar to the Pundit gem's simple PORO (plain old Ruby object) architecture, this library maintains a small, user/record interface that is designed to be easy to use, flexible for evolving needs, and simple to test.
-Authorization is an important part of applications, and is often overly coupled with business logic.
+Authorisation is an important part of applications, and is often overly coupled with business logic.

-With Pundit.js, we attempt to address some of that coupling by wrapping authorization logic and providing components to keep your logic concise and readable where it's used.
+With Pundit.js, we attempt to address some of that coupling by wrapping authorisation logic and providing components to keep your logic concise and readable where it's used.

 ## Installation